plone/training/docs/mastering-plone/behaviors_1.md

 </object>
 ```

-After another restart and another import of the xml-profile, the new metadata column can be found in the `portal_catalog` in your `ZMI` on the tab `Metadata`.
+After a restart and reinstallation of the product, the new metadata column can be found in the `portal_catalog` in your `ZMI` on the tab `Metadata`.

 (behaviors1-exercise-label)=